Ocelot-Social-Community/ocelot.social/docs/en/news/2025-11-05-crowdfunding-feature-pinned-posts-in-groups/README.md

 ### Pinning posts in groups

-The goal is to allow group administrators to pin posts to the top of their group's post list, so that members can see these announcements immediately.
+The goal is to allow group administrators to pin posts to the top of their group’s post list, so that members can see these announcements immediately.
 This feature already exists for the general post list.
 To make it available for groups, this feature needs to be significantly expanded and programmatic tests need to be added for quality assurance.